Collateralized Mortgage Obligations (CMO) Explained

 The risk levels are important.
 Loans with lower levels of risk are the ones most likely to be repaid in full.
 The borrowers behind these loans will typically have higher credit scores and lower monthly debt levels.

-CMO Vs. MBS
+CMO Vs. MBS Vs. CDO

 A mortgage-backed security, or MBS, is any investment vehicle that contains a bundle of residential mortgage loans.
 The entities offering mortgage-backed securities buy those loans from the banks or financial institutions that originated them.